St Michael's, Manchester

-St Michael's is a mixed-use redevelopment project in Jackson's Row in Manchester city centre, England, by Gary Neville's development company.
-It is to include two towers containing a hotel, flats, offices, a rooftop restaurant and a public square.
-First proposed in 2016, it began construction in 2022.
+St Michael's is a mixed-use redevelopment scheme on Jackson's Row in Manchester city centre, England, led by Relentless Developments, a company associated with Gary Neville.
+The project is being delivered in two phases and includes offices, hospitality venues, a public square, and a 43‑storey, 144 m tower planned to house a W Hotel and residential units.
+Construction began in 2022.
+The first phase, comprising the No. 1 St Michael's office building and associated leisure uses, opened in 2025.
+The second phase, known as No. 2 St Michael's, is expected to be completed in 2027.

 Development

-St Michael's Manchester is a redevelopment project by Gary Neville's company Relentless on the site of the former Bootle Street police station, Manchester Reform Synagogue and Sir Ralph Abercromby pub on Jackson's Row, Manchester, planned to consist of two towers, nine and 41 storeys tall, with a 191-room hotel, 181 flats, a 900-seat rooftop restaurant, 185,000 sqft of office space, and a public park, St Michael's Square.
+St Michael's Manchester is a redevelopment project by Gary Neville's company Relentless Developments on the site of the former Manchester City Police Headquarters, Manchester Reform Synagogue and Sir Ralph Abercromby pub on Jackson's Row in Manchester city centre.
+It is planned to comprise two towers, nine and 41 storeys tall, containing a 191-room hotel, 181 flats, a 900-seat rooftop restaurant, 185,000 sqft of office space, and a new public park, St Michael's Square.